-So since we're talking about bottles and glasses and plates, I want to talk about this second piece of the puzzle that I think is really important to understanding when it comes to knowing what is enough for you, and that is objects that influence your perception.
-So visual cues play a huge role in signaling to your brain to stop consuming.
+Since we're talking about bottles and glasses and plates, I want to talk about this second piece of the puzzle that I think is really important to understand when it comes to knowing what is enough for you.
+And that is, objects that influence your perception.

+Visual cues play a huge role in signalling to your brain to stop consuming.
 There is this really fascinating experiment that demonstrates this phenomenon with food.
-So scientists wanted to see if visual cues like the size of a plate or the size of a bowl were really all that powerful when it comes to individual people deciding when they've had enough to eat.
+Scientists wanted to see if visual cues like the size of a plate or the size of a bowl were really all that powerful when it comes to individual people deciding when they've had enough to eat.

 So they devised this really ingenious experiment.
 What they did is they created these bottomless soup bowls.
-These bowls that they created were jerry rigged so that they would automatically refill with more soup from the bottom of the bowl without the person who is eating ever knowing that the bowl was being refilled.
-It's such a smart idea.
-They jerry rigged these bowls and then they got a group of people, and they split them into two groups and half of the group was eating from a normal soup bowl, no refilling from the bottom, and the other half was eating from these bottomless bowls.
+These bowls that they created were jerry-rigged so that they would automatically refill with more soup from the bottom of the bowl, without the person who is eating ever knowing that the bowl was being refilled.
+It was such a smart idea.

+They jerry-rigged these bowls and then got a group of people and split them into two groups.
+Half of the group was eating from a normal soup bowl, no refilling from the bottom, and the other half was eating from these bottomless bowls.
+Unbeknownst to them, at the same time they were eating their soup, the soup was also being replenished from the bottom of the bowl.

-So unbeknownst to them, at the same time they were eating their soup, the soup was also being replenished from the bottom of the bowl.
-Now, guess what happened.
-Everyone was told, just eat as much as you want, but the people who ate from the bottomless bowls ate 73% more soup than those who ate from the normal bowls.
+Now, guess what happened?
+Everyone was told, "Just eat as much as you want."
+But the people who ate from the bottomless bowls ate 73% more soup than those who ate from the normal bowls.
 73%.

-But here's the thing.
-It gets even crazier because after they were done, the scientists surveyed all the people who took part, and the people who ate more, the people who were eating from the bottomless soup bowl, so their bowls were refilling, they had no idea.
-They didn't report feeling more full than the people who ate from the regular bowls.
+But here's the thing, it gets even crazier.

+Because after they were done, the scientists surveyed all the people who took part, and the people who ate more, the people who were eating from the bottomless soup bowl ... so their bowls were refilling, they had no idea ... they didn't report feeling more full than the people who ate from the regular bowls.
 And I'll tell you why.
 Most of us have grown so accustomed to using our eyes to tell us when we've had enough, rather than listening to what our body has to say.

-But, humans don't start out this way.
+But humans don't start out this way.
 We don't start out using our eyes to determine when we've had enough.
 This is a behavior that we learn.
 All you have to do is watch a baby eat.
 Babies are totally fine pushing food away.
 They could not care less about how much is left on the plate or in a bowl.